TanushreeBorase/dsa-pathshala/README.md

 10.5) 2 sum

-11) Graphs
+# Graphs

 11.1) INtroduction to graphs , types, examples
 11.2) Delelete cycle in a directed graph

- 12) Strings
-12.1) Cpp example

-   13) Trees 🌳🌱
+#  Trees 🌳🌱
 13.1) Basic terminologies and operations
+13.2) Check if a binary tree is bst or not